Reference

 Compute per-dimension persistence entropy Sₚ and total persistence Eₚ.

-• PDs is a vector of Ripserer persistence diagrams, grouped by homology degree as returned by pd_array_intensities() or pd_sunny_intensities().
+• PDs :: A vector of persistence diagrams, grouped by homology degree p.

 Returns (S::Dict{Int,Float64}, E::Dict{Int,Float64}) keyed by p.